goldsborough/progress/README.md

 ##### `progress_line_number`

-`progress` exposes the internal variable `progress_line_number`, which you can modify yourself if you print more than one line of text in one step, for example (progress assumes by default that one step = one line).
+`progress` exposes the internal variable `progress_line_number`, which you can modify yourself if you print more than one line of text in one step (`progress` assumes by default that one step = one line).
 You can also set the number of lines printed since the last step by passing that number to `progress_step` as an argument (it defaults to 1).

 ##### Formatting

-You can find a list of "UNIX terminal format codes" here: http://misc.flogisoft.com/bash/tip_colors_and_formatting.
-These codes allow you to change the foreground and background color, as well as make text bold or even hide something alltogether (for example if you don't want the percent, you can use format code 8).
+You can find a list of "UNIX terminal format codes" as mentioned above here: http://misc.flogisoft.com/bash/tip_colors_and_formatting.
+These codes allow you to change the foreground and background color, as well as make text bold or even hide something all together (for example if you don't want the percent, you can use format code 8 to hide it).

 ## LICENSE